Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 minute
 Each other creature in a radius 1 *(1.5m)* column extending beneath and around you is doused in a fine mist of glistening oil, and must succeed on a CON Save or take 8d6 Poison damage, or half as much on a success.
 If an affected creature takes any Fire damage in the next minute, it ignites.
 Until a creature takes an action to douse the fire, the target takes 5 (1d10) Fire damage at the end of each of its turns.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the spell’s radius increases by 2 *(3m)* for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the spell’s radius increases by 2 *(3m)* for each slot level above 3.
 - **Classes**: Druid, Ranger
 *(Source: CS)*